 For the 118th Congress, Morgan was named Chairman of the Energy and Commerce Committee’s Subcommittee on Oversight and Investigations.
 He is also a member of the Subcommittee on Health and the Subcommittee on Energy.

 Further, he serves as a member of the Committee on House Administration, which oversees the daily operations of the House of Representatives and Capitol security and provides oversight of federal elections.

-Prior to his election to the U.S. House of Representatives, Morgan served as a member of the Virginia House of Delegates from 1994 to 2011, where he represented the 8th District.
+Prior to his election to the U.S. House of Representatives, Morgan served as a member of the Virginia House of Delegates from 1994 to 2011, where he represented the Eighth District.
 In 2000, Morgan was elected House Majority Leader, the first Republican in Virginia history to hold that position.

-Morgan is a graduate of Salem’s Andrew Lewis High School and an honors graduate of Emory and Henry College.
+Morgan is a graduate of Salem’s Andrew Lewis High School and an honors graduate of Emory & Henry College.
 After completing studies at the Washington and Lee University School of Law, Morgan returned to Southwest Virginia where he practiced law for nearly three decades.